See our Learn more page for a preview of the updated Sentinel experience

 What is the difference between the Sentinel digital and a subscription to JSH-Online?

-- Sentinel digital enables site visitors to read, download, and search the four most current Sentinel issues as well as 30-days of web exclusive articles and audio content.
-A JSH-Online subscription gives readers access to the current digital issues and all web exclusive content, some biographies of Mary Baker Eddy, and 100+ years of magazine archives online and PDF editions of each issue of The Christian Science Journal, Sentinel, and Herald as well as the ability to bookmark content.
+- Sentinel digital enables site visitors to read, download, and search the four most current Sentinel issues as well as 30-days of online articles and audio content.
+A JSH-Online subscription gives readers access to the current digital issues and all web exclusive content, a collection of biographies of Mary Baker Eddy, and 100+ years of magazine archives online and PDF editions of each issue of The Christian Science Journal, Sentinel, and Herald as well as the ability to bookmark content.

 How can I write for the Sentinel?